Jazz Singer Cécile McLorin Salvant Doesn't Want To Sound 'Clean And Pretty'

 GROSS: I kind of like that song.

-MCLORIN SALVANT: That's that's not really - it's sexist in the context that it was written.
+MCLORIN SALVANT: Yeah.
+Yeah, I - that's not really - it's sexist in the context that it was written.
 But a man could sing that to me.
 I'd be very happy to hear it.

 (LAUGHTER)